-IVS provides many free services for MSU faculty teaching credit courses including interactive videoconference facilities and operation, podcast production and publishing, and the creation of digital content for distance learning courses.
+IVS provides many services for MSU faculty teaching credit courses including interactive videoconference facilities and operation, podcast production and publishing, and the creation of digital content for distance learning courses.

 Pre-production planning is the key to the creation of a successful project.
 IVS Multi-Media Producers can meet with faculty interested in exploring options and discussing the steps involved in preparing for the production process.
 IVS staff can help faculty organize topics, create an outline, determine a structure, choose a format and create a script if needed.
 The first step is a one on one meeting to discuss goals and a timeline.
 Contact IVS to arrange a tour of our facilities and a one on one meeting with staff.

-IVS provides fully equipped interactive videoconference facilities free of charge for faculty teaching credit courses at MSU.
+IVS provides fully equipped interactive videoconference facilities for faculty teaching credit courses at MSU.
 These innovative facilities are equipped with professional video, audio and lighting equipment.
 The facility is staffed and operated by a knowledgeable staff so faculty can concentrate on instruction.
 Equipment is compatible with many current systems at other institutions and can often connect using IP for high quality video and audio interaction.
 The first step is to arrange a tour in one of the IVS facilities and discover the first steps to connecting to other parts of the state, the nation and the world.

-IVS provides full service support free of charge for the faculty interested in exploring podcasting services at MSU.
+IVS provides full service support for faculty interested in exploring podcasting services at MSU.
 In late 2005, IVS staff created the original podcasting experiments at MSU, and then recruited a variety of units to form The MSU Podcasting Project.
 The project continues to grow and offer faculty advice and facilities to produce course content for distribution via podcasting.
 Staff can advise on all steps related to podcast production including planning, production, post-production, publishing and support.
 Arrange a tour to learn more about the variety of production options and formats available for faculty at MSU.

 IVS maintains a variety of multi-media facilities outfitted with professional video and audio equipment.
 Rooms are operated by knowledgeable staff that assist faculty in the production of quality content.
 Facilities include a variety of digital tools for production, editing, and interactive videoconferencing.
 Rooms vary in size, the smallest room suitable for 1-12 people, medium size rooms for 13 – 39 and a large auditorium that can accommodate up to 90 people.